ZaneH/kg/content/code/overview/ai-assisted-programming.md

 Another good practice is to give Copilot cues.
 For example, if you're writing a new function, start with the function signature and a docstring.
 Copilot will then be able to infer what you're trying to do and generate the code for you.

+---

 ## Documentation

 If you ask the AI to document your code, there's a good chance it'll be able to generate documentation for it that's complete, easy to understand, and accurate.
 This is a huge win for developers.
 I've always been a fan of documentation, but it's a lot of work to maintain.
 I think this is a great use case for AI.

+In my own experience, writing documentation for a new product has a big problem: OpenAI doesn't know about your product more than likely.
+[Obsidian has been useful for taking existing content](#obsidian) and generating documentation from it.

+---

 ## Unit Tests

 Copilot has also been helpful in writing unit tests.
 It typically works best if the function is documented.
 You can use comments to suggest what kinds of tests you want to write, and most of the time, it'll just generate the tests for you.

 When working with very specific tooling, I've noticed that Copilot can get confused.
 Using `pytest`'s monkeypatch modules often produced bad code for example.

+---

 ## ChatGPT as a Fallback